RebElba42/CallSignTrainer/README.md

 # CallSignTrainer

-CallSignTrainer is a web application for practicing and training amateur radio call signs in Morse code (CW).
+CallSign Trainer is a web application for practicing and training amateur radio call signs in Morse code (CW) without using Pen & Paper (Ear-Reading).

 ## Features